 As the Internet has matured, its uses have expanded beyond basic communication to include entertainment, social media, and practical applications like ridesharing, which brings us to today’s story — Bajanda.

-Bajanda’s founders, Rancel Ruana and Karla Suárez, had been developing the app in an office next to a WiFi park.
+Bajanda’s founders, Ruana and Suárez, had been developing the app in an office next to a WiFi park.
 So when mobile data launched, their app was one of the first to go live, just two days later.
 The app looks and feels like Uber or Lyft, and works with private and state taxistas to provide on-demand rides directly from one destination to another.
 Private taxis may be the norm in the United States, but most Cubans use shared taxis to get around.

 Co-founder Karla Suárez went to live in the United States for two years.
 While there, she saw how well public transportation worked.
 “You could catch an Uber and move around.
 When I returned to Cuba, I saw the lack of that here, and how difficult it is for people to get around the city.”
 For Rancel and Karla, the Bajanda app started as a dream — to create an application that ran on the Internet, and to solve the major problem of transportation in Havana.
 Bajanda tried to launch before the Internet became available on mobile phones, but it wasn’t possible.

 Bajanda’s headquarters is located on a quiet street in the Playa neighborhood of Havana.
 The building is made of concrete, clean, white, slightly faded by the strong Havana sun.
 Half of the building is a cell phone repair store, and around back is the Bajanda office.
 The Bajanda logo graces the corner, and a sign points to the back door, where drivers come to check in, and all of the business operations happen.

 “My dream for Cuba is that it grows, that there are new opportunities for the Internet to be more accessible for all, that we can go to other countries more easily.“Karla Suárez, co-founder of Bajanda